 The Bible tells me so.

-Enjoy this beautifully illustrated video of this sweet hymn that shares Jesus’ love for each of us.
+Enjoy our beautifully illustrated video of this sweet hymn that shares Jesus’s love for each of us.
 Find it today on The Good and the Beautiful Kids Channel.

 Story of the Song

-Anna Bartlett Warner wrote “Jesus Loves Me” first as a poem, which appeared in an 1859 novel written by her older sister, Susan Warner.
-In the novel, the poem was used to comfort a dying child.
+Anna Bartlett Warner wrote “Jesus Loves Me” as a poem, which appeared in an 1859 novel written by her older sister, Susan Warner.
+In the novel, the poem is used to comfort a dying child.

 Anna Warner